 Lubricate the new packing rings with non-detergent oil before installation.
 For best performance, do not stretch or separate packing braids.
 Install the gasket first, then install the yellow packing ring as shown in Figure F-4D.
-Next, push each black packing ring into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the split glands) and mallet.
+Next, push each black packing ring into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the seal gland) and mallet.
 Each successive layer must be compressed and rotated by 90° to prevent excessive leakage.
 Be sure the lantern ring is aligned with the lubrication port when the packing is fully compressed.
 Add enough packing to fill the seat sleeve to within 3/8-inch of the end.

-Position the split gland halves (07G) on the shaft and install the gland retainers (07H, if required) over the ends of the split gland.
+Position the seal gland (07G) on the shaft and slide it into the backhead.
 Install the hardware (B and D) and tighten in an alternating pattern until the gland nuts begin to compress the packing.